-Investment risk The present value of the defined benefit plan liability is calculated using a discount rate determined by reference to high quality corporate bond yields; if the return on plan assets is below this rate, it will create a plan deficit.
-Currently assets are invested in very low risk funds, which will reduce volatility.
+Investment risk The present value of the defined benefit plan liability is calculated using a discount rate determined by reference to high-quality corporate bond yields; if the return on plan assets is below this rate, it will create a plan deficit.

+Currently assets are invested in a variety of funds, which will reduce volatility.
 The investment approach is reviewed every three years as part of the valuation process.

 Interest risk There is some hedging in the asset portfolio, but at a low level.

 A decrease in the bond interest rate will increase the plan liability but this will be partially offset by an increase in the return on the plan's debt investments.

 Longevity risk The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
 An increase in the life expectancy of the plan participants will increase the plan's liability.

-The average duration of the Schemes obligations is 16 years.
+The average duration of the Scheme's obligations is 16 years.

-Explanation of amounts in the financial statements